ray-project/kuberay/docs/design/protobuf-grpc-service.md

 - Some of the Kubernetes API like `tolerance` and `node affinity` are too complicated to be converted to an API.
 - We want to leave some flexibility to use database to store history data in the near future (for example, pagination, list options etc).

-We end up propsing a simple and easy API which can cover most of the daily requirements.
+To resolve these issues, we provide a simple API which can cover most common use-cases.

 For example, the protobuf definition of the `RayCluster`: